 WMST 245.
-Dying for God: Martyrs and Monks.
+Dying for God: Martyrdom from Antigone to ISIS.
 1 Credit.

 Early Christians were attracted to dramatic narratives of suffering-whether about spectacular deaths in the arena or extreme self-denial in the desert.
 This course explores the world of martyrs and monks and considers how ancient ideals about pain, gender, and sexuality continue to influence Christian thinking about holiness and sainthood.
 Crosslisted as CLAS 235 and RELI 253.